ThomasTeklu/Active-Directory-Walkthrough/README.md

 We'll now force a Group Policy update by opening Command Prompt and typing in "gpupdate /force", then hitting enter.
 To verify the policy, you can use the rsop.msc tool on a **client machine** to see the applied settings.

-Log into your client machine using your admin account, then go to the search box and type in "rsop.msc" and hit enter.
+Log into your client machine using your admin account, then go to the Windows search box, type in "rsop.msc" and hit enter.
 Using the same expansion path as before (Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Account Lockout Policy), check to see if the settings you configured are in effect.

 ![image](https://github.com/user-attachments/assets/963975ae-c0ab-4a47-ab4e-7df46bf5da15)

 With that, you've just configured your domain's account lockout policy!
-Let's get back dealing with account lockouts.
+Now let's see how to deal with account lockouts.

 ### Account Lockouts

-Using the same account that you started this section off with, try to log in again to the client machine, this time with a bad password **three times**.
-Because of the GPO that we set up, you should receive a message saying that this account has been locked.
+Using the same random account that you attempted to log in 10 times with, try to log in again to the client machine, this time with a bad password **three times**.
+Because of the GPO that we set up, you should receive a message saying that this account has been locked:

 ![image](https://github.com/user-attachments/assets/219b3968-7517-4cbf-b792-668d4213b37f)

-You're GPO was successfully configured!
+If you do, you're GPO was successfully configured.
 Now log into the DC and unlock the account from within ADUC.

 Within your domain, right click on the employees OU and select "find".
 Type in the name of the account you locked out and hit enter.
 The account should pop up in the bottom section of the window.
 In turn, right click on the account and select "properties".
 Then navigate to the Account tab.
 Within it, you'll see a blank check box saying "Unlock account" next to it along with a small description of the account being locked:

 ![image](https://github.com/user-attachments/assets/284177ea-f63d-4f40-8915-823707cb7e98)

 Select the box then "Apply" and "OK" to finish unlocking it.
-Return to the client device and log in with the proper password to test the reset.
+Return to the client device and log in with the proper password to test the unlock.

 ### Enabling and Disabling Accounts

 Going back to the DC, open up ADUC and find the account within the employees OU.
-You can use the same "find" feature to do so.
+You can use the same "find" feature as above to do so.
 Right click on the account and, this time, select "Disable Account":

 ![image](https://github.com/user-attachments/assets/a8fd6210-cf73-49d8-8c96-847fd394f800)

 Attempt to log in with it and take note of the message that appears.
 After that, go back to ADUC and re-enable the account using the same method you used to disable (only difference is "Disable Account" will be "Enable Account"); log in with the account afterwards to ensure it's been enabled again.

-And finally for the last step of all: observing logs.
+Last but not least, we'll dive a little into observing logs.

 ### Observing Logs

 From within the client user account, type "eventvwr.msc" into the Windows search bar.
-Run it as an administrator and user your domain controller admin account credentials to authorize such.
+Run it as an administrator and user your domain controller admin account credentials to authorize.

 Within the Event Viewer, in the left side column open "Windows Logs" then select "Security" to view the relevant log events.

-If you remember, as a part of our account lockout activities was to purposefully enter in incorrect passwords to force lock our account.
+Remember, a part of our account lockout activities was to purposefully enter in incorrect passwords to force lock our account.
 Eventually, if you scroll down through the logs, you should find three "Audit Failure" logs with the Task Category of "Logon" grouped together:

 ![image](https://github.com/user-attachments/assets/4d932a40-1092-4564-9a07-c0ab35d1f3ca)